John Quamino: Early life

 Quamino was born to a wealthy family near Anomabu in Ghana, perhaps in 1744 or 1745.
-In the 1750s, when he was a small child, his father made arrangements for him to travel and receive a Western education.
+In the 1750s, when he was a small child, his father arranged for him to travel and receive a Western education.
 However, the captain who was meant to transport Quamino instead sold him into slavery.
-By the 1760s, Quamino was in Newport, Rhode Island, enslaved in the household of Captain Benjamin Church, the father of Dr. Benjamin Church.
-Quamino's duties in the Church household are not clear.
+By the 1760s, Quamino was in Newport, Rhode Island, enslaved by Captain Benjamin Church, the father of Dr. Benjamin Church.
+Quamino's duties in the Church household are unclear.
 Quamino converted to Christianity shortly after arriving in Newport, where he was a member of the First Congregational Church under Samuel Hopkins.

-In 1769, Quamino married Duchess, a chef enslaved in the household of William and Lucy Channing (parents of Unitarian minister William Ellery Channing).
-During their marriage, they had a number of children.
+In 1769, Quamino married Duchess, a chef enslaved by William and Lucy Channing (parents of Unitarian minister William Ellery Channing).
+During their marriage, they had several children.
 Charles was born in 1772, Violet in 1776, and Katharine Church in 1779.
 They also had a daughter named Cynthia.
 Three of their daughters died young: one at birth, one at age fifteen, and Violet at age 18 in 1792.
 The couple do not appear to have lived together.
 Their children lived with Duchess at the Channings' household.